robotology/human-dynamics-estimation/doc/How-to-run-XsensSuit.md

   - `xsens-rundeps-dir`: Folder where XsensMVN runtime dependencies are stored.
   - `default-calibration-type`: Calibration type to be used (available values: `NposeWalk`, `TposeWalk`, `Npose`, `Tpose`).
   - `minimum-calibration-quality-required`: Minimum calibration quality to be considered good enought to be applied and allow the acquisition to start (available values: `Poor`, `Acceptable`, `Good`).
-  - `body-dimensions`: Subject=specific body dimensions.
+  - `body-dimensions`: Subject specific body dimensions.
 - The subject is wearing the suit correctly

 **Calibration**
-In order to acquire data from the Xsens suit it is required to perform a calibration procedure, the type of procedure is set trought the configuration file (`default-calibration-type`).
+In order to acquire data from the Xsens suit it is required to perform a calibration procedure, the type of procedure is set through the configuration file (`default-calibration-type`).
 The calibration is started sending the following command:
 ```
 yarp rpc /XsensSuit/Control/rpc:i